kubeflow/pipelines/samples/tutorials/mnist/README.md

 - [04 Reusable and Pre-build Components as Pipeline](04_Reusable_and_Pre-build_Components_as_Pipeline.ipynb): this
 notebook combines our built components, together with a pre-build GCP AI Platform components and a lightweight component to compose a pipeline with three steps.
-    - Train a MINIST model and export it to GCS
+    - Train a MNIST model and export it to GCS
     - Deploy the exported Tensorflow model on AI Platform prediction service
     - Test the deployment by calling the end point with test data